Computer Assisted Design and Drafting

 Classes focus on the applicable technical skills required to complete work on AutoCAD, Revit, and Sketchup 3D software as well as the technical knowledge required to complete the various drawing types typically included in a set of professional quality working drawings i.e.: classes are geared to address both “how” to draw and “what” to draw in a professional working environment.
 Related technical training includes work with Virtual Reality, 3D Printing, and Laser Space Scanning.

-The program is also geared to serve non-degree or certificate seeking students, providing skills updating for working professionals as well accommodating community members who enroll for specific classes as points of personal interest.
+The program is also geared to serve non-degree or certificate-seeking students, providing skills updating for working professionals as well as accommodating community members who enroll for specific classes as points of personal interest.

 Course work addresses typical construction practices and systems common to the greater Valley area specifically focusing on concrete masonry and wood frame construction.